mcleodchris/next.chrismcleod.dev/src/posts/2025-01-19-fediverse-bridging.md

 This is the really easy bit: follow the account `@bsky.brid.gy@bsky.brid.gy` from the fediverse account you want to bridge.
 After a few seconds you should receive a private mention/DM from the account letting you know the bridge account has been created on Bluesky.

 {% image "https://assets.chrism.cloud/chrismcleod.dev/assets/71432c05-ff6b-4bbe-bcfb-e5cc4d0410fc.png", "This image is a screenshot of a private mention from “Bridgy Fed for Bluesky,” informing the user that their account will soon be bridged to Bluesky.
 It includes a URL to the bridged profile and links to documentation and the user page for more information.
-The message also explains how to disable the bridge by blocking the account." %}
+The message also explains how to disable the bridge by blocking the account.", "", "(min-width: 55rem) 820px, 100vw", true, "320,570" %}

 You'll see by default the account handle is something like `your-username.your-fedi-server.com.ap.brid.gy`, which is a bit long-winded!
 Don't worry, in the following steps we'll fix that.